Published on Jun 18, 2018 and last reviewed on Jul 20, 2020 - 5 min read

-Normally, the liver excretes the bilirubin through the bile.
-Bilirubin is a by-product of the breakdown of RBCs (red blood cells).
-It releases hemoglobin molecule during this process.
+Normally, the liver excretes this bilirubin through the bile.
+Bilirubin is a byproduct of the breakdown of RBCs (red blood cells).
+It releases hemoglobin molecules during this process.
 The heme is then converted to bilirubin, which is then excreted by the liver by filtering the blood.

 There can be a problem in any of the stages in the multi-step process.
 Depending on the site of a problem, there are three types of jaundice.

 Post-hepatic (obstructive jaundice).

 This type of jaundice is seen in conditions that increase the rate of hemolysis (the process of destruction of red blood cells).
 As the liver can only process a limited amount of bilirubin at once, it starts overflowing into the tissues.

 The common conditions include malaria, sickle cell anemia, spherocytosis, and thalassemia.
 And the common symptoms are stomach pain, fever, chills, dark urine, pale stools, and itching.
 Drug abuse and hereditary blood disorders are some of the factors that increase the risk of this jaundice.

 This type of jaundice results when the liver is damaged or impaired to filter out bilirubin from the blood.
 As this bilirubin cannot be filtered by your digestive system, the levels of bilirubin in the blood increases.